| |

 MIQPbb

-sparse and dense
+solves sparse and dense mixed-integer linear and

 quadratic programs.